vamshing/x9115397/paper/1/Review.md

 ## (ii)Keywords:
 ######(ii1)Testing Tools:
-The purpose of a testing tool is to run a piece of softwares through a suite of testcases for the purpose of discovering flaws in the design or bugs in the code.
+The purpose of a testing tool is to run a piece of software through a suite of testcases for the purpose of discovering flaws in the design or bugs in the code.
 The testing tool being discussed in the paper is *AndroidRipper*.
 ######(ii2)Android:
 Android is an Operating System(OS) developed by Google primarily for touchscreen mobile devices.
 ######(ii3)Testing Automation:
 The process of using a software to conduct the execution of a suite of test cases on another software is called test automation.
 The testing software also compares the actual outcomes of a test case with the predicted outcomes.
-######(ii4)GUI:
-A graphical user interface(GUI), is an interface that allows users to interact with electronic devices through graphical icons instead of typed commands.
-In the paper we will be dealing with GUIs of Android applications.
+######(ii4)GUI Tree:
+An intuitive represenation of the structure extracted during ripping.
+The nodes of the tree represent the individual User-Interfaces(screens) in the App, while the edges between them show the transition as a hierarchial relationship.
+Each node encapsulates the state of User-Interface,its objects and its properties.
+######(ii5)Ripping:
+A dynamic process in which the Graphic-User-Interface(of software or app) is automatically traversed by opening all the windows(or screens) and then extract all the widgets' properties and values.
+This extracted information is verified and used by the test designer to generate multiple test cases.
+GUI ripping helps to understand both structural and execution behaviour of the GUI.
+######(ii6)Bugs:
+Errors which produce undersirable outcome during app usage, also responsible for app malfunction.
+Popularly, andriod bugs are *Activity*-based which arise due to incorrect implementation of activity protocol, *Event*-based which arise when the app performs a wrong action for an incoming event, and *Dynamic*-based which come up due to runtime exceptions.

 ##(iii)Features:
 ######(iii1)Motivation: